Should you learn how to raise prices as a DTC ecommerce brand?

 The second email in the sequence, however, continues with the help extended by the brand (Kimai, in this case) to help customers purchase products at existing prices (saving money, as an appeal, never ceases to work).

-That’s that Weezie Towels did:
+That’s what Weezie did:

 In all of the above approaches and ways to increase prices for your products, you’d have noticed a recurring theme: a clear explanation as to why you are increasing prices: